oblac/jodd-site/doc/example/3+serve-with-petite.md

 Injection is done just by using the `@PetiteInject` annotation on a field!
-Of course, you can add setter/getter for the service field, but usually we don\'t: we like to have our actions smaller as possible.
+Of course, you can add setter/getter for the service field, but usually we don't: we like to have our actions smaller as possible.

 Note: by default, field name must match lowercased bean class name.

-Hey, hurrey, it\'s starting time again!
+Hey, hurrey, it's run-time again!
 Run the Tomcat.
-You will notice in the log that *Petite* bean is also registered:
+You will notice in the log that *Petite* bean is also being registered:

 ~~~~~
 INFO jodd.petite.config.AutomagicPetiteConfigurator - Petite configured in 47 ms. Total beans: 1